itstooerli/pokemon-2d/README.md

 * ~~Fix bug where spamming continue key upon learning TM move creates and error~~ (2022/10/10: possibly fixed, unable to recreate issue)
 * Fix bug where player cannot cancel out of TM learn move state (with escape key) (2022/10/10: Deemed Low Priority since player can select the new move to cancel out, would want to allow escape key to leave as well though)
 * ~~Fix bug where the name of TMs (possibly items in general) are cut off in bag~~ (Fixed 2022/10/10)
-* Fix bug where TMs are not sorted by name (currently via pickup)

 ## Known Inconsistencies with Pokemon Games
 * ~~Fix where statuses should be checked after all moves are completed~~ (Fixed 2022/10/7)
 * ~~Fix where volatile status conditions should be cleared when switching pokemon~~ (Fixed 2022/10/7)
+* Fix where TMs are not sorted by name (currently via pickup) (deal with this upon implementing pickup)

 ## Maintained Discrepancies
 * As with new version of the games, there will be no HMs.
 TMs will also be reusable.

 ## Planning
 1. Generation 1 Home - Starter Pokemon
-2. Generation 1 Safari : Maybe catch one of each to improve catch rate?
-    * Maybe break into 3 tiers
-    * Tier 1 - Easy pokemon - Ex: Weedle, Pidgey
+    * Tier 1 Wild Pokemon, e.g. Caterpie, Pidgey
-    * Tier 2 - Medium pokemon - Ex: Lapars, Dratini
+    * Includes healer and shop
+2. Generation 1 Tier 1 Battle Tower
+    * 10 trainers
+    * Player party healed after every battle
+    * Player gains money upon each win
+    * Player loses money upon each loss
+    * Trainer party levels will be the max of the player party's level or 10(?)
+    * 10 consecutive wins unlocks next area
+3. Generation 1 Safari
+    * All remaining pokemon, e.g. Lapras, Dratini
-    * Tier 3 - Legendary pokemon - Ex: Mewtwo, Zapdos
+    * Legendary pokemon with reduced spawn rate, e.g. Mewtwo, Zapdos
-3. Generation 1 Battle Tower : 50? trainers
+4. Generation 1 Tier 2 Battle Tower
-    * Maybe break the safari into 3 battle towers based on the 3 tiers
+    * 20 trainers consecutive
+    * Rest is same as generation 1
-4. Generation 2 Home - Starter Pokemon : Decide what to do with gen 1 pokemon
+5. Generation 2 Home - Starter Pokemon
+    * Begin same concept for generation 1
+    * Player resets but can return to play more generation 1 if desired
+    * How to handle evolutions across multiple generations then?
+(TBD)
+6. Generation 2 Tier 1 Battle Tower
-4. Generation 2 Safari
+7. Generation 2 Safari
-5. Generation 2 Battle Tower : 50? trainers
+8. Generation 2 Tier 2 Battle Tower
-6. Generation 3 Home - Starter Pokemon
+9. Generation 3 Home - Starter Pokemon
-7. Generation 3 Safari
-8. Generation 3 Battle Tower